A meeting will decide Brexit's fate — and U.K. won't be at the table

 It appears the most likely outcome is that European leaders will offer the U.K. a long extension, postponing the date by up to one year when Brexit is set to finally happen.

 This is still not certain however.
-If this pivotal summit fails to reach an agreement, Britain will crash out of Europe without a deal on Friday.
+If just one European leader disagrees with that approach it will be vetoed and Britain will crash out of Europe without a deal on Friday.

 Although a "no-deal Brexit" does have its supporters, many experts regard this as a nightmare scenario that could shrink the economy, spark shortages of food and medicine, and even cause conflict in Northern Ireland.